 Out of nowhere, my brother pulls into the front yard screaming “Where is he?
 I’m gonna take him out!”
 I told them both he left on his bike.
 My mom starts defending him saying “Oh Michele is probably faking it.
 You know how Michele is… always overdramatic!” and I was getting so mad at her.
-Like who lets this type of childhood trauma happen?
+Who doesn’t believe their OWN child and lets this type of childhood trauma happen?

 The next morning

 Later that night Mark came home after we went to sleep.
 When I woke up in the morning my mom was sitting at the table.
 She fixed the table and cleaned up the soda and papers.
 I walked out to grab my book bag and as we’re standing there in silence Mark walks out of the bedroom to use the bathroom.
 His face was so swollen and his lips were ten times the size of what they’re supposed to be.
 He’s got scratches and welts all over him.
 My mom’s just looking at him in awe.
 Mark has no clue what’s going on and says to my mom… “What?”
 I turn my head to look at her.
 Leaning over I say to her “Do you believe me now bitch?”
 I walked out the front door and went to school.